Evidlo/remarkable_entware/README.md

 # reMarkable Entware

 This is a modified installer for [Entware](https://github.com/Entware/Entware), a lightweight package manager and software repo for embedded devices.
+Includes [Toltec](https://github.com/toltec-dev/toltec)

-See a list of available packages [here](http://bin.entware.net/armv7sf-k3.2/).
+See a list of available packages [here](http://bin.entware.net/armv7sf-k3.2/) and [here](https://toltec-dev.org/stable/).

 ### Installation